jundalisay/sp/content/en/research/ancient/babylonian/atrahasis/part-2.md

 ---

-[a1] Ea made ready to speak, and said to the gods, his brothers:
+[a1] Enki said to the gods, his brothers:

+{{< l a="Enki" >}}
-"What calumny do we lay to their charge?
+What calumny do we lay to their charge?
 Their forced labor was heavy, their misery too much!

-[a5] Every day ...
-the outcry was loud, we could hear the clamor.
+[a5] Every day ... the outcry was loud, we could hear the clamor.

 There is ...
-Belet-ili, the midwife, is present.note
+Belet-ili, the midwife, is present.
 Let her create, then, a human, a man,

 [a10] Let him bear the yoke!
-Let man assume the drudgery of the god."
+Let man assume the drudgery of the god.
+{{< /l >}}

 Belet-ili, the midwife, is present.

 [190] Let the midwife create a human being!
 Let man assume the drudgery of the god."

-They summoned and asked the goddess the midwife of the gods, wise Mami:note "Will you be the birth goddess, creatress of mankind?
+They summoned and asked the goddess the midwife of the gods, wise Mami:

+{{< l a="Enki" >}}
+"Will you be the birth goddess, creatress of mankind?

 [195] Create a human being, that he bear the yoke, let him bear the yoke, the task of Enlil, let man assume the drudgery of the god."
+{{< /l >}}

-Nintu made ready to speak,note and said to the great gods:
+Nintu replied to the great gods:

+{{< r a="Ninti" >}}
 [200] "It is not for me to do it, the task is Enki's.
 He it is that cleanses all, let him provide me the clay so I can do the making."

-Enki made ready to speak,

-[205] and said to the great gods:
+{{< /r >}}

+{{< l a="Enki" >}}
-"On the first, seventh, and fifteenth days of the month, let me establish a purification, a bath.
+[205] "On the first, seventh, and fifteenth days of the month, let me establish a purification, a bath.
 Let one god be slaughtered, then let the gods be cleansed by immersion.

 [210] Let Nintu mix clay with his flesh and blood.